cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 ### The $100,000 Post-TGE Campaign: Rewarding Insiders While Claiming Community Focus

-The post-launch $100,000 campaign revealed the systematic nature of insider favoritism within Kaito's ecosystem.
+The post-launch 100,000 dollar campaign revealed the systematic nature of insider favoritism within Kaito's ecosystem.
 Analysis of the distribution shows that $60,000 (60% of the total allocation) went to a single address connected to the project founder, while genuine community participants received minimal allocations despite sustained promotional activity.

-On-chain analysis reveals direct connections between the founder's wallet (0x6fb94f52e892b0db3812676228eb97025937a172) and the primary reward recipient (0xa2943d9f10dadf0c8d62ea208e47bb112fdd1b72), with both addresses receiving substantial $H token transfers from the same distribution address (0xd1912E1b7943a544215A1D826980bfB48E62e31a).
+On-chain analysis reveals direct connections between the founder's wallet and the primary reward recipient, with both addresses receiving substantial $H token transfers from the same distribution address.

+- Founder's wallet: **0x6fb94f52e892b0db3812676228eb97025937a172**
+- Primary reward recipient: **0xa2943d9f10dadf0c8d62ea208e47bb112fdd1b72**
+- Distribution address: **0xd1912E1b7943a544215A1D826980bfB48E62e31a**

 This distribution pattern demonstrates that Kaito campaigns can be weaponized to provide plausible cover for transferring project funds to insiders while maintaining the appearance of community reward programs.